emustudio/emustudio.github.io/_documentation/user/_doc/zxspectrum48k/as-z80.md

 - The ROM `BEEP` routine is available at address `0x03B5` (if the 48K ROM is loaded).
 - The standard program entry point from BASIC is `RANDOMIZE USR <address>`.

+## First program

+The distribution includes ZX Spectrum examples for the Z80 assembler.
+Open an example from the editor, compile it, and start execution at its `ORG` address.
+The examples use `ORG 8000H`, above ROM and display memory, so the compiled program can be loaded and run without replacing the system ROM.

+For a new program, select the ZX Spectrum 48K computer, create an assembly file beginning with `ORG 8000H`, compile it, set the instruction pointer to `8000h`, and run or single-step it in the emulator.
+Load a legal 48K ROM image in the memory settings first when the program calls ROM routines.

 ### Example: Simple beeper tone

 {:.code-example}